home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 - **Add device**: Allows you to preprovision a SmartStart device or starts the inclusion process for adding a new device to your network.
 - **Remove device**: Starts the exclusion process for removing a device from your network.
-- **Heal your network**: Forces your network to rediscover routes to the controller from each device.
+- **Heal network**: Forces your network to rediscover routes to the controller from each device.
 This is useful when devices or the controller have moved to a new location, or if you are having significant problems with your network.
 - **Third party data opt-in/out:** The zwave-js project collects optional telemetry from users to help inform development decisions, influence manufacturers, etc. This telemetry is disabled by default and has to be opted into.
-- **Access [controller statistics](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=quotstatistics-updatedquot):** Allows you to troubleshoot your network's RF quality
+- **[Controller statistics](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=quotstatistics-updatedquot):** Provides statistics about communication between the controller and other devices, allowing you to troubleshoot your network's RF quality.

 ### Device Panel

 The following features can be accessed from the device panel of a Z-Wave device:

-- **Configuration parameter UI:** Provides an easy way to look up and update configuration parameters for the device.
+- **Configure:** Provides an easy way to look up and update configuration parameters for the device.
 While there is an existing service for setting configuration parameter values, this UI may sometimes be quicker to use for one off changes.
-- **Re-interview device:** When your device is added to the network, it is interviewed to discover all of its capabilities.
+- **Re-interview:** When your device is added to the network, it is interviewed to discover all of its capabilities.
 This forces the device to go through that process again and can be helpful if you don't see all the expected entities for your device.
-- **Heal the device:** Forces the device to rediscover its optimal route back to the controller.
+- **Heal:** Forces the device to rediscover its optimal route back to the controller.
 Use this if you think you are experiencing unexpected delays or RF issues with your device.
-- **Remove failed device:** When a device has failed, it can't go through the normal exclusion process.
+- **Remove failed:** When a device has failed, it can't go through the normal exclusion process.
 Use this to force the controller to forget the device.
-- **Access [node statistics](https://zwave-js.github.io/node-zwave-js/#/api/node?id=quotstatistics-updatedquot):** Allows you to troubleshoot RF issues with the device.
+- **[Statistics](https://zwave-js.github.io/node-zwave-js/#/api/node?id=quotstatistics-updatedquot):** Provides statistics about communication with the controller, allowing you to troubleshoot RF issues with the device.
 - **Update firmware:** Allows you to manually update a device's firmware.
 Only some devices support this feature (controllers and devices with the Firmware Update Metadata Command Class).

 ## Advanced installation instructions